nautobot/nautobot-app-secrets-providers/docs/admin/install.md

 #### Azure Key Vault

 The Azure Key Vault provider requires the `azure-identity` and `azure-keyvault-secrets` libraries.
-This can be easily installed along with the plugin using the following command:
+This can be easily installed along with the app using the following command:

 ```no-highlight
 pip install nautobot-secrets-providers[azure]